SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 These are more colorful flowers I found around this section of the climb.

-Most of the stairs on this first block of the climb are concrete and they are steep.
+Most of the stairs on this first block of the climb are concrete, and they are steep.
 You will find about 200 steps in this first section.
 Here is another look at how steep the Greenwich Steps in San Francisco are at this point in the journey.

 In addition to the colorful gardens all around, you will also see some colorful art.
 This piece is about two-thirds of the way to the top of the first block of stairs.

-After you climb these last few steps, you will take a left for a couple of steps which will bring you to Montgomery Street.
+After you climb these last few steps, you will take a left for a couple of steps, which will bring you to Montgomery Street.
 You'll see this sign at the top of the staircase.

 It's a key sign to look out for if you plan to walk down the stairs from Coit Tower.
 From the street above, it's a little difficult to see where these stairs start, so this will help you locate them.

 You are now on Montgomery Street.
-This part of the street is so steep, you will see the eastbound and westbound lanes are at different heights.
+This part of the street is so steep that you will see the eastbound and westbound lanes are at different heights.
 You will find a few of these throughout San Francisco, where it is much easier to build the lanes at different heights than to dig out part of it.

-The good thing is that you are about two-thirds of the way to the top even though you are only done with one block of the walk.
+The good thing is that you are about two-thirds of the way to the top, even though you are only done with one block of the walk.
 The second half is much shorter, but the stairs are still steep.

 To find the second set of the Greenwich Steps in San Francisco, you take a right at the top of the stairs and head toward the dead-end on Montgomery Street.
-On your left, you will see a small parking area and this is where you will find the brick stairs that lead you to the top.
+On your left, you will see a small parking area, and this is where you will find the brick stairs that lead you to the top.

 You can also spend a little time here, where you will find clear views around parts of the San Francisco Bay.